heitorPB/FatHiggs/README.md

     - [ ] explain structure of code
     - [ ] explain how to run
     - [ ] explain results
+        - [ ] trigger efficiency
+        - [ ] events passing selection
+        - [ ] calculate number of events for luminosity of 100 / fb
+        - [ ] estimate statistical significance
+        - [ ] can we trust this results?
     - [ ] general comments